RezBert/Odin-Recipes-V2/README.md

 # Odin-Recipes-V2

 A basic recipe website.
-Showing you some amazing slavic recipes that will make your taste buds explode
+Showing you some amazing slavic recipes that will explode your taste buds, seriously, you've been warned.